Anze-/quickmeet/README.md

 ## ToDo:

 1. add a simple password protection to limit the service to the desired user base
-2. add a different api route for the rooms, so the links are going to look like: example.com/my-room-code

 ## Upcoming Features?